ceford/cefjdemos-data-jdm-help/articles/en/menu-items/menu-item-list-all-contact-categories.md

 src="https://docs.joomla.org/images/7/76/Help-4x-Menus-Menu-Item-Contact-Categories-Category-contact-display-options-parameters-en.png"
 decoding="async" data-file-width="600" data-file-height="267"
 width="600" height="267"
-alt="Help-4x-Menus-Menu-Item-Contact-Categories-Category-contact-display-options-parameters-en.png" />
+alt="Menu Item Contact Categories contact display options tab" />

 - **Display Format**.
 Determines the style used to display sections of the contact form.
     The following options are available.
     - *Use Global:* Use the default value from the contacts options screen.
     - *Sliders:* Slider contact view.
     - *Tabs:* Tabbed contact view.
     - *Plain:* Plain text contact view.
 - **Contact Category**.
 Set to control the Contacts Category display view.
     The following options are available.
     - *Use Global:* Use the default value from the contacts options screen.
     - *Hide:* Do not show the Category name of the contacts.
     - *Show Without Link:* Show Category name of contacts as heading styled text only.
     - *Show With Link* Show Category name of contacts as heading styled text linked to Category.
 - **Show Contacts List**.
 Allow the user to use a drop down list of all contacts in one contact category.
 Set one of the following options:
     - *Use Global:* Use the default value from the contacts options screen.
     - *Show:* Show to allow users to select a contact in a drop down list.
     - *Hide:* Do not display the Contact list.

- **Common Contact Display Fields** are:
+#### Common Contact Display Fields:

 - **Tags**.
 Display the contact's *Tags*.
 - **Name**.
 Display the contact's *Name*.